prometheus/alertmanager/docs/configuration.md

 {{alertname="Watchdog", severity=~"warning|critical",}}
 ```

-Whitespace (spaces, tabs and newlines) is permitted outside double quotes:
+Whitespace (spaces, tabs and newlines) is permitted outside double quotes and has no effect on the matchers themselves.
+For example:

 ```
 {